 communities throughout the United States.
 In 2008 C:Logic determined that DTS represented a complementary

 business model and completed the purchase of DTS in May of that year.

 In August of 2010, the assets of C:Logic and DTS were acquired by Sameis Holdings LLC as a single entity operating

 under the DTS name.
 At that time, Morgan Hill was appointed Managing Director.
 The objective was to realize the plan of bringing two complimentary solutions into a single brand

 and product line.

 A significant benefit of the DTS solutions is that they don’t require any capital investment or recurring expense on the

-part of the law enforcement community or tow/storage lot operator.
+part of the public entity, law enforcement community or tow/storage lot operator.
 Using a best practices approach, revenue is typically

 generated on a per transaction basis with a small user fee paid by the registered owner or insurance company at the time of release.

 Over the past 20 years the DTS team has evolved into subject matter experts on issues related to non-consent towing.